Fine Desserts

 • Ladyfingers soak up liquid to provides a soft base for your dessert while melding the flavors with the mascarpone filling.

 Note: This recipe contains a small amount of alcohol so I don’t recommend this recipe for very young children.
-If you want a kid-friendly version, feel free to dip your ladyfingers in just coffee or juice.
-Or check out my Chocolate Tiramisu Recipe for kids!
+If you want a kid-friendly version, feel free to dip your ladyfingers in just coffee.
+Or check out my Chocolate Tiramisu Recipe and Berry Tiramisu for kids!

 Why is my Tiramisu runny?